 A CDP is a no-code tool that makes it quick and simple to access and act on your fan data.
 By breaking down silos between data systems to create a single customer view, and then layering in machine learning technology to gain further insight into fan behaviors, business users get invaluable information at their fingertips.
 The user-friendly platform enables you to streamline and enhance your fan engagement strategy to help your sales, marketing, analytics, sponsorship, and business intelligence teams achieve their goals.
 Using a CDP helps you solve a wide variety of use cases, with some of the most impactful ones being:

 If one or more of the above sounds like you and your organization, a Customer Data Platform could be what you’re looking for.
 As you evaluate whether a CDP is right for you, there are a few considerations we recommend you pay particular attention to:

-Breaking down silos to make your fan data accessible
+Breaking down silos to make your fan data accessible and actionable

 As mentioned above, when all is said and done the purpose of a CDP is to break down silos by funneling your fan data from disparate online and offline sources into an intuitive, user-friendly, single customer view.
 If you want to streamline your data collection and integration processes – while saving your team time, money and resources – and gain actionable insights into your fans’ behavior, then a CDP would enable you to do this and more.